 THE MUST HAVES

 The device – You don’t need to get too fancy when it comes to creating movies.
-We use an iPad with a Rug-Ed ProLOCK case, because it has a moveable stand that keeps the iPad still.
+We use an iPad with a stand that keeps the iPad still.
 This Lamicall stand has been my favorite so far.
 If you need to use a desktop computer, Hue creates a moveable camera and software for stop motion.

 Going green – You can spend a lot of money buying fancy green screens, but I went to Hobby Lobby and bought three yards of green felt.
-I attached this to my bulletin board and let it hang to the floor.
+I attached this to my bulletin board and let it hang on the floor.
 Green construction paper works great for smaller movies.
 You really don't need anything fancy.
 Some teachers even paint a space in their classroom!

 Editing- Using the Stop Motion Studio app (for Android) with a device allows students to easily record and take photos.
-Green Screen by Do Ink is a great kid friendly app for using a green screen.
-It allows you to easily remove backgrounds and add in new photos or videos.
+Green Screen by Do Ink is a great kid-friendly app for using a green screen.
+It allows you to easily remove backgrounds and add new photos or videos.

 WHAT TYPE OF PROJECTS?